docker/docs/desktop/linux/index.md

 - **Open Docker Desktop dashboard at startup**: Automatically opens the dashboard when starting Docker Desktop.

 - **Enable Docker Compose V1/V2 compatibility mode**: Select this option to enable the `docker-compose` command to use Docker Compose V2.
-For more information, see [Docker Compose V2](../../compose/cli-command.md).

 ### Resources